kindelia/Kindelia/README.md

 Kindelia
 ========

-A peer-to-peer functional computer where developers can host decentralized apps that stay up forever.
-It is like a massively simplified Ethereum, with no currency, and greatly increased efficiency and security.
-It replaces the [EVM](https://ethereum.org/en/developers/docs/evm/) by the [HVM](https://github.com/kindelia/hvm), a functional virtual machine capable of running mathematically unbreakable programs from languages like [Idris](https://github.com/idris-lang/Idris2) and [Kind](https://github.com/kindelia/kind).
-It also features zero-cost SSTOREs, making dynamic apps massively cheaper.
+A peer-to-peer functional computer capable of hosting decentralized apps that stay up forever.
+Essentially, it ss a complete redesign of Ethereum's idea made by a passionate type theorist.
+Main differences include:

+- There is no native coin.
+It is just a p2p computer, not a cryptocurrency.

+- The [EVM](https://ethereum.org/en/developers/docs/evm/) by the [HVM](https://github.com/kindelia/hvm), an optimal functional runtime.

+- It can run formally verified programs from languages like [Idris](https://github.com/idris-lang/Idris2) and [Kind](https://github.com/kindelia/kind) natively.

+- New state engine with zero-cost SSTOREs, allowing dynamic apps, like MMORPGs, to run cheaply on layer 1.

+- Everything is much simpler, well-thought and saner in general.

 For more information, check the [whitepaper](WHITEPAPER.md).